jquery-archive/jquery-mobile/README.md

 will only run the tests under `tests/unit/button/` and `tests/unit/slider/`.

-You can also exclude some tests buy using `!`.
+You can also exclude some tests by using `!`.
 For instance:

     grunt test --type=integration --suites=!navigation